kionell/cli-processor/README.md

 npm install cli-processor
 ```

-### Requirements

-Since this project uses ES Modules, it is recommended to use Node.js 12.22.0 or newer.

 ## How does it work

 Instance of command parser requires a list of compatible commands to process command line.